본문 바로가기

 From as early as the first half of next year, autonomous robots will be seen in Seoul's Hangang Park.
 The Seoul Metropolitan Government plans to revise related ordinances to establish a system for efficient park management using autonomous robots.
 The city expects this move to have a positive impact on the development of the robotics and smart mobility industries.

-This measure follows the city’s ongoing efforts to eliminate regulations.
-In December last year, the city declared 2025 as the inaugural year for removing regulations aimed at economic stability and restoring daily life for citizens.
-Since then, it has identified and improved a total of 161 regulations across all sectors, including daily life, construction, economy, and tourism.
+This measure follows the city's ongoing efforts to remove regulatory barriers.
+In December of last year, the city declared 2025 as the inaugural year for eliminating regulations to stabilize the economy and restore daily life for citizens.
+Since then, it has identified and improved a total of 161 regulations across all sectors, including daily life, construction, the economy, and tourism.

-By the first half of next year, the city plans to improve a total of four regulations: ▲ Allowing autonomous robot operation in Hangang Park (No. 158), ▲ Improving the application process for special housing supply recommendations for people with disabilities (No. 159), ▲ Enhancing human rights education for workers at facilities for people with disabilities (No. 160), and ▲ Improving the process for automatic payment of water bills by credit card (No. 161).
+In the first half of next year, the city plans to improve a total of four regulations: ▲ Allowing autonomous robots to operate in Hangang Park (No. 158) ▲ Improving the application process for institutional recommendations for special housing supply for people with disabilities (No. 159) ▲ Enhancing human rights education for staff at facilities for people with disabilities (No. 160) ▲ Improving the process for automatic card payment of water bills (No. 161).

-First, the city will revise the Enforcement Decree of the Act on Urban Parks and Green Spaces.
-While outdoor mobile robots are currently permitted in parks, Hangang Park is managed by a separate ordinance to preserve the ecological environment and ensure citizen safety, which requires an ordinance revision to allow autonomous robots.
-The amendment will include safety standards such as designated operating areas and hours, operating speed, and robot weight to prevent collisions between autonomous robots, pedestrians, and cyclists, and to ensure public safety.
-However, the city stated that commercial robot operations will be reviewed as a long-term task, considering citizen safety and park order.
+First, the "Seoul Metropolitan Government Ordinance on the Conservation and Use of Hangang Park" will be revised.
+While outdoor mobile robots are currently allowed in parks, Hangang Park is managed under a separate ordinance to preserve the ecological environment and ensure citizen safety.
+Therefore, a revision is necessary to permit the operation of autonomous robots.
+The amendment will include safety standards such as designated areas and times for operation, speed limits, and weight restrictions for robots to prevent collisions with pedestrians and cyclists and to ensure public safety.
+However, the city will consider allowing commercial robot operations as a long-term task, taking into account citizen safety and park order.

-Additionally, to protect the human rights of people with disabilities residing in day-use and short-term residential facilities, the city will improve the required staff training so that it can also be completed remotely (Regulation Removal No. 160).
-While in-person training will remain the principle, the city will specify the scope and procedures for recognizing remote training in unavoidable cases, such as for night shift workers.
+Additionally, to protect the human rights of people with disabilities residing in day-use and short-term residential facilities, the city will improve the required staff training by allowing it to be completed remotely (Regulatory Reform No. 160).
+While in-person training will remain the principle due to its importance, the city plans to specify the scope and procedures for recognizing remote training in unavoidable cases, such as for night shift workers.

-Lee Changhyun, Director of Regulatory Innovation Planning at the Seoul Metropolitan Government, stated, "These four regulatory improvements are focused on resolving small but significant inconveniences that citizens experience in their daily lives," adding, "We will continue to actively identify and improve unreasonable regulations that do not keep pace with technological changes or citizens' expectations."
+Lee Changhyun, Director of Regulatory Innovation at the Seoul Metropolitan Government, stated, "The improvement of these four regulations focused on resolving small but significant inconveniences that citizens experience in their daily lives," adding, "We will continue to actively identify and improve unreasonable regulations that do not keep pace with technological changes or meet the expectations of our citizens."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.